 When not representing clients, John often speaks and writes about trending issues in his field.
 He is a regular contributor of e-Bulletins published by the Insolvency Law Committee of the California Lawyers Association’s Business Law Section.
-His articles have been published in the California Bankruptcy Journal and ABI Journal, and this year he will be published in Norton’s Annual Survey of Bankruptcy Law.
+His articles have been published in the California Bankruptcy Journal, ABI Journal, and Norton’s Annual Survey of Bankruptcy Law.

 John also is active in organizations serving bankruptcy professionals.
-He is currently a Lawyer Representative to the Ninth Circuit Judicial Conference, and a member of the Financial Lawyers Conference’s Board of Governors.
+He is currently a Lawyer Representative to the Ninth Circuit Judicial Conference, Vice President of the Financial Lawyers Conference’s Board of Governors, and Secretary of the California Bankruptcy Forum.
 He was President of the Los Angeles Bankruptcy Forum and co-chair of the Insolvency Law Committee in 2017-2018.

 - Creditor Committee Counsel